SubhamTyagi/loco-answers/README.md

 ## Open Source License

     Copyright 2018 SHUBHAM TYAGI
-    Licensed under the FOLLOWING TERMS
-    you may not use this file except in compliance with the License.
+    Licensed under the FOLLOWING TERMS and as per GPL V3 you may not use this file except in compliance with the License.

         you may do good and not evil.